Project

 2. current is a symlink, and web links point to actual file location.

-RE: enabling x_sendfile to efficiently send large files - Added by @ go2null about 11 years ago
+RE: enabling x_sendfile to efficiently send large files - Added by @ go2null over 11 years ago

 If I had read this, it would have prevented error 2.